 - Scalable Storage enables you to attach an Amazon EBS volume as a storage device to your DB Instance, using either Provisioned IOPS or Standard volumes.
 This approach is cost-effective for applications with variable storage requirements, as it eliminates the need to upgrade from one instance type to another in order to increase disk space.

-- Security Groups provide a firewall at the instance level by letting you control which devices and IP addresses are able to communicate with your DB Instances via TCP or UDP.
+- Security Groups provide a firewall at the instance level by letting you control which devices and IP addresses can communicate with your DB Instances via TCP or UDP.
 You can use Security Groups to isolate your DB Instance from the rest of the network, outside a Virtual Private Cloud (VPC).

 - Virtual Private Database enables you to specify fine-grained access control policies at the instance level.
 These policies help prevent unauthorized users from accessing sensitive data stored in a database by limiting queries and data manipulation language (DML) statements based on user identity, specified time ranges, or IP addresses.